UniqueNetwork/unique_docs/docs/about/addresses/index.md

 An Ethereum address is a 42-character hexadecimal address derived from the last 20 bytes of the public key controlling the address with 0x appended in front. e.g. `0x71C7656EC7ab88b098defB751B7401B5f6d8976F`.

-The Ethereum address is the "public" address that you would need to receive funds from another party.
+The Ethereum address is the "public" address you would need to receive funds from another party.
 To access funds in the address, you must have its private key.
-Kindly exercise duty of care when handling your private key as they can be used to access all the funds in an address.
+Kindly exercise a duty of care when handling your private key, as it can be used to access all the funds in an address.

 **Contract Address**